Azure/Industrial-IoT/docs/howto-secureca-services.md

 All systems must be continuously monitored and updated with latest security updates/patch compliance.

 **Important note:** The github repository of the OPC Vault service is continuously updated with security patches.
 The updates on github should be monitored and the updates be applied to the service at regular intervals.

 ### Security monitoring

-Subscribe to or implement appropriate security monitoring e.g. by subscribing to a central monitoring solution (e.g Azure monitoring solution, O365 monitoring solution) and configure it appropriately to ensure that security events are transmitted to the monitoring solution.
+Subscribe to or implement appropriate security monitoring e.g. by subscribing to a central monitoring solution (e.g. Azure Security Center, O365 monitoring solution) and configure it appropriately to ensure that security events are transmitted to the monitoring solution.

-**Important note:** By default, the OPC Vault service is deployed with the Azure Application Insights as a monitoring solution.
+**Important note:** By default, the OPC Vault service is deployed with the [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/devops) as a monitoring solution.
+Adding a security solution like [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/) is highly recommended.

 ### Assess Security of Open Source Software Components

 All open source components used within a product or service must be free of moderate or greater security vulnerabilities.

 **Important note:** The github repository of the OPC Vault service is scanning all components during continous integration builds for vulnerabilities.
 The updates on github should be monitored and the updates be applied to the service at regular intervals.

 ### Maintain an inventory